spokestack/spokestack.io/content/docs/Design/script-storyboard-responses.md

 ### 2. Draft a Response

 Focus on the conversational aspect of your response for now.
 We'll get to [visual responses](/docs/Design/tips-for-designing-visual-output) later.
 Refer to our [best practices](/docs/Design/tips-for-writing-dialog) if you get stuck.
-Label each turn with its corresponding intent.
+Label each turn with its corresponding `intent`.
 Write any variations below each response.
 Note any assumptions and remaining questions below each turn.

 **_Pace_**
 **RETURN USER:** [Listening] "MyRunBuddy, how fast am I running?"